 Solution 16: Update Car Head Unit’s Software

 An outdated operating system can cause many apps to malfunction as the old software restricts the functionality and performance of various applications hence follow the steps mentioned below to update the firmware of the car’s head unit:

 - First of all, Download the latest version of Firmware from your car manufacturer’s website and then copy the downloaded files on an empty USB drive.

 - Now plug the USB drive into the car’s head unit and then turn ON the head unit.

-- A prompt message will appear on the screen of your head unit asking you to confirm the update process, select the “Start” button to initiate the update process, let the update process complete and then restart the head unit afterwards.
+- A prompt message will appear on the screen of your head unit asking you to confirm the update process, select the “Start” button to initiate the update process, let the update process complete, and then restart the head unit afterward.

 - Verify if the issue is now fixed.